digideskio/pixelsonly.github.io/work.md

 Freelance web design and development for numerous local businesses, indie films and bands.
 My projects ranged from promotional microsites and online communities to content-management systems.
 As a sole-proprietor, I handled all aspects of the business including client relations, project management, design and development.

-Technology: PHP, Javascript, CSS, Flash
+Technology: Wordpress, Code Igniter, PHP, Javascript, CSS, Flash

 ---